JackWink/Pandora-Account-Takeover-Tool/README.md

 This will run MITMProxy (127.0.0.1:8080 by default) and a tornado service (127.0.0.1:8000)

 To test if it's working, point your browser's proxy to 127.0.0.1:8080, navigate to pandora.com.
 Your account should then have it's password changed to 'stolen'.

+NOTICE:  DON'T BE EVIL.
+THIS IS A PROOF OF CONCEPT AND SHOULDN'T BE ABUSED.
+USE AS YOU WISH, BUT ACT ON YOUR OWN BEHALF.
+YOU ARE RESPONSIBLE FOR YOUR OWN MISUSE.